-The Zerocash security proof requires that the composition of $COMM{rcm}$ and $COMM_s$ is a computationally binding commitment to its inputs a{pk} , v, and ρ .
-However, the instantiation of $COMM{rcm}$ and $COMM_s$ in section 5.1 of the paper did not meet the definition of a binding commitment at a 128-bit security level.
+The Zerocash security proof requires that the composition of COMM{rcm} and COMM_s is a computationally binding commitment to its inputs a{pk} , v, and ρ .
+However, the instantiation of COMM{rcm} and COMM_s in section 5.1 of the paper did not meet the definition of a binding commitment at a 128-bit security level.
 Specifically, the internal hash of a{pk} and ρ is truncated to 128 bits (motivated by providing statistical hiding security).
-This allows an attacker, with a work factor on the order of 2^{64} , to find distinct pairs (a{pk}, ρ) and (a{pk}', ρ') with colliding outputs of the truncated hash, and therefore the same note commitment.
+This allows an attacker, with a work factor on the order of 264, to find distinct pairs (a{pk} , ρ) and (a{pk}' , ρ') with colliding outputs of the truncated hash, and therefore the same note commitment.
 This would have allowed such an attacker to break the Balance property by double-spending notes, potentially creating arbitrary amounts of currency for themself [HW2016].

-Zcash uses a simpler construction with a single hash evaluation for the commitment: SHA-256 for Sprout, and PedersenHash for Sapling.
-The motivation for the nested construction in Zerocash was to allow Mint transactions to be publically verified without requiring a zk-SNARK proof ([BCGGMTV2014, section 1.3, under step 3]).
-Since Zcash combines "Mint" and "Pour" transactions into generalized JoinSplit transfers (for Sprout), or Spend transfers and Output transfers (for Sapling), and each transfer always uses a zk-SNARK proof, Zcash does not require the nesting.
+Zcash uses a simpler construction with a single hash evaluation for the commitment: SHA-256 for Sprout notes, PedersenHashToPoint for Sapling notes, and SinsemillaHashToPoint for Orchard notes.
+The motivation for the nested construction in Zerocash was to allow Mint transactions to be publically verified without requiring zk-SNARK proofs ([BCGGMTV2014, section 1.3, under step 3]).
+Since Zcash combines "Mint" and "Pour" transactions into generalized JoinSplit transfers (for Sprout), or Spend transfers and Output transfers (for Sapling), or Action transfers (for Orchard), and each transfer always uses a zk-SNARK proof, Zcash does not require the nesting.
 A side benefit is that this reduces the cost of computing the note commitments: for Sprout it reduces the number of SHA256Compress evaluations needed to compute each note commitment from three to two, saving a total of four SHA256Compress evaluations in the JoinSplit statement.